Koh Phi Phi’s Group of Islands

 FACILITIES ON PHI PHI DON ISLAND

 There are essential banking facilities, including ATMs and money exchanges, convenience stores open 24 hours, souvenir shops, market stalls serving local food, as well as bars and restaurants with competitive, high standards of international and Thai cuisine.
-The travel agents on Phi Phi offer boat rentals, snorkelling and kayaking trips, diving, climbing and yachting.
+The travel agents on Phi Phi offer boat rentals, snorkeling and kayaking trips, diving, climbing and yachting.
 As can be seen, with all its natural resources and supporting facilities, there is no shortage of things to do in Phi Phi, and many visitors consider it the highlight of their stay in the South of Thailand.

 PHI PHI LEY ISLAND